 The City Attorney also advises City Council on the employment of outside counsel in the event that such counsel may be required and the city attorney’s office is unable to handle such matters in-house.

 The City Attorney also works with the City Manager and department heads in insuring that goals and projects instituted by the City Council, City Manager and/or department heads comply with federal, state, and local statutes.
-The City Attorney’s advises the Risk Management Committee to help insure that the City of Sterling incurs the least risk exposure possible.

 It is the City Attorney’s responsibility to keep abreast of pending or recent legislation, to make recommendations to staff and City Council concerning efforts which should be taken by the City concerning pending legislation and to advise City Council and staff of current legislation which effects the City in changes and/or traditional duties or responsibilities by virtue of such legislation.
 Further, it is the responsibility of the City Attorney to keep informed on recent case law, which effects the operations of the City of Sterling, and advise City Council and staff as to the implications of the decisions made in those cases.